The ILF Scotland 2015 Fund is designed to support individuals who have complex disabilities to live independently in Scotland or Northern Ireland.

 The 2015 Fund is currently closed to new applicants.
 Watch the website for any changes to this status.

 Guiding our work on the 2015 Fund are our policies.
-You'll find links to our key ILF Scotland policies on this website.
-You'll also find policies that are specifically for our work in Northern Ireland.
+You'll find links to our key policies below or visit our policies and equality impact assessments page.

 If you have any queries, please contact us.